Croatia–Serbia border dispute: 21st century

-On 28 July 2002, warning shots were fired by a patrol boat of the Yugoslav Army at four boats carrying the prefect of Vukovar-Srijem County and the mayors of Vukovar and Bačka Palanka, as well as several other civilians to Bačka Palanka.
-The incident took place approximately 800 m away from Šarengrad Island.
-Shots were also fired at a Croatian patrol boat after it attempted to approach the vessel carrying the prefect and the mayor.
+On 28 July 2002, a patrol boat of the Yugoslav Army fired warning shots at four boats carrying the prefect of Vukovar-Srijem County, the mayors of Vukovar and Bačka Palanka, and several civilians to Bačka Palanka.
+The incident occurred approximately 800 m away from Šarengrad Island.
+Shots were also fired at a Croatian patrol boat which attempted to approach the same vessel.
 There were no casualties, but the passengers and crew of the civilian boat were arrested.
 Four elderly individuals and four children were released immediately, while the rest were interviewed at a Yugoslav military barracks for two hours before being set free.
 Yugoslav foreign minister Goran Svilanović expressed regret over the incident, but Croatian Prime Minister Ivica Račan stated that Croatia was not satisfied with the gesture.
 The Serbian Army withdrew from the border in October 2006, turning control over to the Serbian police.

-In early 2000, Croatia and Serbia set up a commission tasked with determining the border, but in its first ten years it convened only once or twice.
+In early 2000, Croatia and Serbia established a commission tasked with determining the border, but in its first ten years it convened only once or twice.
 Since 2010, the issue has gained increasing prominence in the disputing countries.
 Plans for construction of a port in Apatin, on a piece of territory claimed by Croatia, added fuel to the dispute.
-After years of inactivity the inter-governmental commission established to identify and determine the border between Croatia and Serbia met in Zagreb in April 2010, only to conclude that there was a difference of opinions on the matter.
-Later that month, the Serbian Radical Party (SRS) deputies in the National Assembly proposed a resolution which would require that Serbian officials resolve the dispute in compliance with the Serbian claim.
+After years of inactivity the commission met in Zagreb in April 2010, only to conclude that there was a difference of opinion on the matter.
+Later that month, the Serbian Radical Party (SRS) deputies in the National Assembly proposed a resolution which required Serbian officials to resolve the dispute in compliance with the Serbian claim.
 Months later, Radoslav Stojanović, a former legal representative of Serbia and Montenegro in the Bosnian Genocide Case and former ambassador to the Netherlands, likened the dispute to the Croatia–Slovenia border dispute in the Gulf of Piran.
-Stojanović said that the position held by Croatia in its dispute with Slovenia was favourable for Serbia and warned that Serbia might be in a disadvantageous position if Croatia joined the European Union (EU) before Serbia—which would allow it to impose its conditions to the process of accession of Serbia to the EU.
+Stojanović said that the position held by Croatia in its dispute with Slovenia was favourable to Serbia and warned that Serbia might be in a disadvantageous position if Croatia joined the European Union (EU) before Serbia—which would allow it to impose its conditions to the process of accession of Serbia to the EU.